JulienCHATEAU/Ymaets/README.md

 ## Ymaets

-Ymaets is a 2D game where you drive a small ship and defend yourself against wild enemies !
+Ymaets is a 2D Rogue-like game where you drive a small ship and defend yourself against wild enemies !

 ## Requirements